What Is 3D Audio and How Does It Work?

 What Is 3D Audio?

 Three-dimensional audio provides an exciting sound experience that projects noise from all directions as opposed to just one focal point.
-You can hear sounds from the left, right, above you and underneath you.
+You can hear sound effects from the left, right, above you and underneath you.
 Your surroundings radically transform into a more immersive experience.

 Take video games, for instance.
 Imagine you’re navigating a first-person point-of-view mission as your character ventures throughout mountainous terrains to reach the next destination.
 However, it’s nighttime and you must rely on sounds to get to your next checkpoint.
 You hear a footstep and know your quarry is approaching.
 Rather than blindly running in the dark, 3D audio allows you to hear the direction the sound is coming from as if you are the character in the game.